 In the months prior to the pandemic, ED visits associated with an e-cigarette or vaping product-associated lung injury (EVALI) had been rising sharply.
 As of mid-February 2020, a total of 2,807 cases had been reported to the CDC since June 2019.
 Fifteen percent of hospitalizations were in children under 18 years old and 37 percent in young adults ages 18 to 24.
 CDC stopped issuing data in February 2020, but there are anecdotal reports of a drop-off in these ED cases during the COVID-19 crisis.

-“Previously, physicians weren’t really looking for electronic cigarette use in pediatric patients; we didn’t see our first case here until 2018,” said Jacob Kaslow, M.D., a second-year pediatric pulmonary fellow at Monroe Carell Jr. Children’s Hospital at Vanderbilt.
+“Previously, physicians weren’t really looking for electronic cigarette use in pediatric patients; we didn’t see our first case here until 2018,” said Jacob Kaslow, M.D., a third-year pediatric pulmonary fellow at Monroe Carell Jr. Children’s Hospital at Vanderbilt.
 “We’re now being much more vigilant.”

 Tracking EVALI Cases

 Kaslow says the Vanderbilt pulmonology team is on heightened alert for both adult and pediatric EVALI cases; Vanderbilt researchers recently published a case report of a pneumonia mimic with severe leukocytosis and weight loss in the Journal of the American College of Emergency Physicians Open.